UMAprotocol/UMIPs/General KPI.md

 # Security considerations

 This UMIP makes it easier for teams to launch their KPI options without having a pre-approved methodology.
 This opens the DVM to a potential situation where a price resolution may not be reached since the data is ambiguous or cannot be verified.
-This concern should be addressed by allowing price resolutions for this price identifier to return a no-answer resulting in the options expiring at as close to zero as possible.
+This concern is addressed by allowing price resolutions for this price identifier to return a zero value resulting in the options expiring worthless.

 An additional security concern is that of manipulation by the controlling entity of the data.
 Since the creator of a KPI can also be the entity reporting the results, there can be a trusted intermediary involved.
 To ensure the integrity of the reported figures, each price request will require a link to the methodology of how the feed is being calculated.
 It should be noted that a price request may be sent without a viable method attached and will be up to the voters to discern the accuracy of the reported figures.